Graduate Program in History

 Please visit the History Department's awards page to read more about recognizing UNO student work in history!

-To earn a graduate minor in history, a student must complete 9 hours of graduate-level history courses with the grade of a "B" (3.0 on a 4.0 scale) or better.
+To earn a History Graduate Minor, a student must be enrolled in a UNO Graduate Program and complete 9 hours of graduate-level history courses with the grade of a "B" (3.0 on a 4.0 scale) or better.

 Our Campus.
 Otherwise Known as Omaha.